tomkyle/negatives-positive/README.md

 - **The digicam exposure** chosen during digitalization,
   i.e. how light or dark is your photo from the negative.

-Examples for typical values (according to my personal workflow):
+**Recommendation:** Always worth trying is `--gamma auto` or `-g auto`.
+This will calculate a mean medium gray which is quite suitable for images taken in ‘real life’ without extreme exposure.
+Here are some examples for typical values (according to my personal workflow):

 gamma | description
 :-----|:----------